ibnunasir/myinvois-gateway/README.md

 - `CLIENT_ID`: Your MyInvois Client ID.
 - `CLIENT_SECRET`: Your MyInvois Client Secret.
-- `GATEWAY_API_KEY`: An API key you define to protect access to the gateway.
-This key must be sent in the `X-API-KEY` header for all requests to the gateway.
+- `GATEWAY_API_KEY` (Optional): An API key you can define to protect access to the gateway.
+If provided, this key must be sent in the `X-API-KEY` header for all requests to the gateway.
+If not set, the gateway will be accessible without an API key (not recommended for production or publicly accessible instances).
 - `REDIS_URL` (Optional): The connection URL for Redis (e.g., `redis://localhost:6379` for local development, or `redis://redis:6379` when using Docker Compose).
 If not provided, the application will run without Redis caching.

 **Setup:**